Search

 by Swami Krishnananda

-In that sense, we may say that a Yogi is the greatest social welfare worker.
-Nobody can do so much good to the world as a Yogi engaged in meditation can do.
+In that sense, we may say that a yogi is the greatest social welfare worker.
+Nobody can do so much good to the world as a yogi engaged in meditation can do.
 You must know very well that the value of work depends upon what you think in your mind.
-There are millions of social welfare enterizedn in the world, many dedicated to society's welfare, but, actually, what they do with their hands and feet is not so important as what they are thinking in their minds at the time of their working.
+There are millions of social welfare organisations in the world, many dedicated to society's welfare, but, actually, what they do with their hands and feet is not so important as what they are thinking in their minds at the time of their working.

 What does a social welfare worker think in the mind?
 "Let me do good to people."
 And what kind of good are you going to do?
 You may give people clothing, food, water, arrange for electricity in their houses, also provide for medical attention; but why is a person so interested in doing this kind of social welfare work?
 There will be a very unintelligent answer in response to this question: "Just to serve.
 I like to serve and be of assistance to people - help to remove poverty, ignorance and disease.
 This is what I am intending to achieve."